 “[Insurer Starr] should not have been expected to look at an application for a different type of insurance submitted at some other time, or to independently verify the entries on Heinz's loss history, or to determine whether, at some point in history, Heinz disclosed something about one of the listed losses that might have prompted further inquiry, in order to properly assess the risk.”

 This decision highlights the significance of disclosures made at the outset of the policy application and issuance process.
 For future recession cases and disputes, insurers may rely on the decision to argue that there is no independent duty to investigate information outside a policy application, as Judge Schwab rejected Heinz’s contention that Starr had sufficient knowledge of misrepresentations based on outside materials.

 * * *

-Attorney Emily G. Cottingham specializes in insurance coverage and works for Parker Straus, LLP in the Fort Worth, Texas main office.
+Attorney Emily G. Cottingham specializes in insurance coverage and works for Parker, LLP Attorneys at Law in the Fort Worth, Texas main office.